+English as a Second Language ESL

+BEGINNING Intermediate

-BEGINNING TO INTERMEDIATE ADVANCED ADVANCED HIGH COURSE DESCRIPTION Students in ESL I have English skills at a beginning to intermediate level.
+COURSE DESCRIPTION Students in ESL I have English skills at a beginning to intermediate level.
 Some students are recent arrivals with no English knowledge.
 Others are limited-English with limited proficiency in reading, writing, listening, and speaking.
 ESL focuses on acquiring conversational and academic English via phonics, pronunciation, vocabulary development and grammar.
 ESL offers culturally responsive instruction and includes cultural adjustment support.
-Students in ESL have the English skills at an advanced level.
-ESL counts as their English course.
+Students in ESL II have the English skills at an intermediate level.
 Most of the students have been in the U.S. schooling for more than three years and take the STAAR on grade level.
 ESL focuses on providing comprehensive input using the TEKS along with higher order thinking skills.
 Linguistically, the students work on developing cognitive academic language, while strengthening their communication skills.
 There are more proficient speakers of English in this class, allowing for meaningful interaction between peers.
 Native culture and language are integrated via multicultural lessons.
-Students in ESL have English skills at an advanced-high level.
-ESL counts as their English course.
-These are the transitional students: they are almost ready to exit the ESL program but need the extra support for an additional year.
-Students take STAAR on grade level.
-Linguistic development focuses on cognitive academic language via enhanced English literacy.